Financial Aid for Students with Disabilities

 How to Access Financial Aid for Student with Disabilities

-Once your 19/20 BSWD application has been processed by Enrolment Services, students will receive an email about logging onto their online BSWD portal.
+Once your 2020/21 BSWD application has been processed by Enrolment Services, you will receive an email about logging into the online BSWD portal.

 Accessing your Online BSWD Application

-1. Log in using your UtorID and password.
+- Log in using your UtorID and password

-2. Once logged in, you can click on the term application.
+- Once logged in, you can click on the term application

 Questions about your Online BSWD application?
 Please contact Enrolment Services for support.